cwervo/old.cwervo.com/source/thoughts/2016/03/consider-offboarding.md

 ---
-title: Facebook, Death, & OffBoarding
+title: Consider Offboarding: Letting Users Leave In Peace, or, What Facebook Got Wrong
-description: The beginning of a discussion about off boarding and what that looks like when Facebook gets it very, very, wrong in a personal way.
+description: The beginning of a discussion about offboarding and what that looks like when Facebook gets it very, very, wrong in a personal way.
 date: 2016-03-31
 tags: ux
 ---